dominiccoey/essays/elbo/index.md

 ---
 #### May 23, 2025

 The [evidence lower bound](https://en.wikipedia.org/wiki/Evidence_lower_bound) (ELBO) pops up in a broad range of technical fields.
 Like entropy or convolutions or Markov processes or convex duality, it's a highly leveraged concept.
 If you understand it, you have insights into a variety of different areas more or less for free—it's just a matter of understanding how the components of the ELBO map to the particular application at hand.
-Some applications include statistics (the EM algorithm, variational Bayes), ML (diffusion models, variational autoencoders), statistical physics (the principle of minimum energy), computational biology (), neuroscience (Friston’s free-energy principle), and electrical engineering ().
+Some application areas include statistics (the EM algorithm, variational Bayes), ML (diffusion models, variational autoencoders), statistical physics (the principle of minimum energy), computational biology (), neuroscience (Friston’s free-energy principle), and electrical engineering ().

 This note explains the ELBO and how it applies in the examples above, not assuming much more than a basic statistics background.